International Employees – Tax Treaties

 Audience: International Employees

 Tax treaties may allow residents of foreign countries to be taxed at a reduced rate, or to be exempt from U.S. Income (Federal and State Withholding) taxes on certain items of income they receive from sources within the United States.
 Read IRS Publication 901 for a list of countries that have tax treaties with the US, and associated information (charts/tables beginning on page 35).
-Tax treaties do not include FICA (Medicare and Social Security taxes), but employees could also be exempt for these taxes through the IRS.
+Tax treaties do not include FICA (Medicare and Social Security taxes), but employees could also be exempt for these taxes through the IRS Code and regulations.
 Both types of exemptions (whether Income or FICA) are determined through the same Foreign National tax analysis, but this Article discusses Tax Treaties for Income Taxes specifically.

 A completed foreign national form and the following accompanying documentation is required for a tax analysis to know if you are eligible for treaty benefits: